rupin/WrittenAudio/README.md

 Look at the included Audio Sequence.xlsx file to understand better.

+### Create Google API credentials and enable the Cloud to Text API.Assign these credentials for the current user terminal session.
+<code> export GOOGLE_APPLICATION_CREDENTIALS="credentials/credentials.json" </code>

-# How to Use
+# How to Use the Application

 ## Create Individual Audio files from .xlsx file

 <code>python3 createAudio.py -x 'Audio Sequence.xlsx'</code>

 ## Create Individual Audio file for a specific row.
-After Creating all files, you reviewed them.
-Edit a specific row
+After Creating all files, you reviewed them, and you can change the text or time for a few rows.
+Edit a specific row in your .xlsx file (Time or Text or both can be changed).
+Change multiple rows and process them individually.

-<code>python3 createAudio.py -x 'Audio Sequence.xlsx'</code>
+<code>python3 createAudio.py -x 'Audio Sequence.xlsx' -r 3</code>

 ## Combine Files with silent periods between audio utterances

 <code>python3 createAudio.py -x 'Audio Sequence.xlsx' -o 'output.wav'</code>

 Use the Audio Sequence.xlsx file to generate audio files (it skips files which are already generated), and combine those into one single output.wav file.

 ## Combine Files with silent periods replaced with music